Politics

 Director of the Russia Program at the George Washington University

-For decades, U.S.–Russia relations have oscillated between moments of personal warmth at the leadership level and recurring breakdowns when national interests clash.
-Donald Trump’s bulldozing approach to negotiations with Moscow highlighted this tension.
-He frames Ukraine not as an isolated conflict but as a bargaining chip within a broader deal that could include Arctic cooperation and strategic distancing between Russia and China.
-His assumption is that Russia will prefer balancing between Washington and Beijing to subjugation to China and will engage into a Trump-Putin pact.
-At the heart of Trump’s diplomacy lay one central bet: that personalized, face-to-face relations with Vladimir Putin could unlock strategic breakthroughs that institutional channels had consistently failed to deliver.
+For decades, US-Russia relations have oscillated between moments of personal warmth at the leadership level and breakdowns when national interests clash.
+Donald Trump’s bulldozer approach to negotiations with Moscow has highlighted this tension.
+Trump frames the Ukraine conflict not as an isolated conflict but as a bargaining chip within a broader deal that could include Arctic cooperation and strategic distancing between Russia and China.
+His assumption is that Russia will prefer balancing between Washington and Beijing to subjugation to China and will agree to a Trump-Putin pact.
+At the heart of Trump’s diplomacy lay one central bet: that personal, face-to-face interaction with Vladimir Putin will unlock strategic breakthroughs that institutional channels have consistently failed to deliver.

 Source: United States Department of Justice, December 2023

-Unlike many countries that lobby the U.S. through entrenched institutional mechanisms, Russia has historically avoided building robust lobbying structures in Washington.
-Our research at the Russia Program shows that Moscow has preferred symbolic equality over pragmatic engagement.
-Where Japan, Saudi Arabia, the UAE, Qatar, or Ukraine rely on professional lobbyists to pursue concrete policy goals, Russia has expected to be treated as a peer power, one whose voice carries weight by virtue of history and status rather than by institutionalized presence.
+Unlike many countries that conduct lobbying in the US through entrenched institutional mechanisms, Russia has historically avoided building robust lobbying structures in Washington.
+Our research at the Russia Program indicates that Moscow has preferred symbolic equality with Washington over pragmatic engagement: whereas Japan, Saudi Arabia, the UAE, Qatar and Ukraine rely on professional lobbyists to pursue concrete policy goals, Russia expects to be treated by the US as a peer power, one whose voice carries weight by virtue of history and status rather than by institutionalized presence.

 The evidence is clear in the Foreign Agents Registration Act (FARA) filings.
-The 2017 inclusion of RT and its affiliates in the U.S. foreign agent registry generated public debate, but statistically the number of Russian entities formally registered as foreign principals has always been extremely low.
-Of the few Russian cases, only a handful represented direct state interests, while most were peripheral.
-Compared with other states, Russia’s lobbying footprint in the U.S. remains shallow, fragmented, and largely symbolic.
+The 2017 inclusion of RT and its affiliates in the US foreign agent registry generated public debate, but statistically the number of Russian entities formally registered as foreign principals has always been very low.
+Of the few Russian cases, only a handful have represented direct state interests, while most were peripheral.
+Compared with other states’, Russia’s lobbying footprint in the US remains small, fragmented and largely symbolic.

-Today, only a small number of American lobbyists represent Russian clients such as Roman Abramovich, Eduard Khudainatov, Sergei Chemezov, and Vasily Brovko.
-These contracts overwhelmingly focus on lifting individual sanctions rather than advancing Russia’s strategic state interests.
-In contrast, Gulf monarchies or East Asian allies invest heavily in systematic lobbying efforts aimed at defense contracts, energy access, and congressional influence.
+Today, few US lobbyists represent Russian clients, who include Roman Abramovich, Eduard Khudainatov, Sergei Chemezov and Vasily Brovko.
+Almost all these contracts are to get individual sanctions lifted rather than to advance Russia’s strategic state interests.
+In contrast, Gulf monarchies and East Asian allies invest heavily in systematic lobbying efforts around defense contracts, energy access and congressional influence.

-Russia’s traditional lack of institutionalization in the US has left it dependent on personal diplomacy—on the ability of its presidents to forge working relationships with their American counterparts.
+Russia’s traditional lack of institutionalization has left its relations with the US dependent on personal diplomacy – on the ability of its presidents to forge working relationships with their US counterparts.

 Lessons from Bush and Putin

 The limits of this approach are evident in the oral history project we conducted with the Southern Methodist University Center for Presidential History.
-Over 30 interviews with U.S. and Russian officials from the George W. Bush and Vladimir Putin years reveal a striking pattern: both sides acknowledge genuine personal warmth between the two leaders, yet disagree on its long-term significance once structural interests began to diverge.
+Over 30 interviews with US and Russian officials from the George W Bush and early Vladimir Putin years reveal a striking pattern: both sides acknowledge genuine personal warmth between the two leaders, yet disagree on its long-term significance once structural interests began to diverge.

 Vladimir Putin with American President George W. Bush during the Russian-American talks in Sochi.
 April 2008.